VladCharches/Mntlabwork/Troubleshooting/README.md

 10 | Autostart Tomcat | Checked chkconfig | 1 | Edited level in chkconfig (chkconfig --level (2345) tomcat on) restarted VM.
 Everything Started. | 5 |

-Answers on additional questions:
+**Answers to additional questions:**

-What java version is installed?
+**What java version is installed?**
  Run command "java -version"
   java version "1.7.0_79"
   Java(TM) SE Runtime Environment (build 1.7.0_79-b15)
   Java HotSpot(TM) 64-Bit Server VM (build 24.79-b02, mixed mode)

-How was it installed and configured?
+**How was it installed and configured?**
 It has been installed installed by unzipping rpm
 Java has been configured with "alternatives"

-Where are log files of tomcat and httpd?
+**Where are log files of tomcat and httpd?**

+ Httpd: /var/log/httpd/
+ tomcat: /opt/apache/tomcat/7.0.62/logs/

+**Where is JAVA_HOME and what is it?**

+  In general located in user ~/.bash_profile
+  JAVA_HOME is a variable that helps to locate JDK and JRE to other applications.

+**Where is tomcat installed?**

+  Tomcat installed in /opt/apache/tomcat/7.0.62/

+**What is CATALINA_HOME?**

+CATALINA_HOME is tomcat home directory

+**What users run httpd and tomcat processes?
+How is it configured?**

+  User apache start httpd this user is configured in httpd.conf
+  User tomcat start tomcat this user is configured in init.d

+**What configuration files are used to make components work with each other?**

+  httpd.conf, vhost.conf, workers.properties, server.xml

+**What does it mean: “load average: 1.18, 0.95, 0.83”?**

+  For one core processor that means for 1 min load average= 1.18 for 5 min load average= 0.95 for 15 min load average= 0.83